DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_clean.md

 # Informational Black Holes: The Physical Resolution to the Fermi Paradox

-*Last updated: <!--VALUE:last_updated-->30 Jul 2025<!--END:last_updated-->*
+*Last updated: 30 Jul 2025*

 ## Abstract

 The Fermi Paradox questions the absence of observable advanced negentropic systems (entities (biological, artificial, or otherwise) that sustain themselves by locally reducing entropy and creating information) in a vast universe.
 This proof resolves it using two verified physical limits: Landauer's principle (minimum energy for information erasure) and the Bekenstein bound (maximum information density).
 Geometric proof shows finite-time silence as unavoidable for any physical system with r > 1.
 Systems with r ≤ 1 yield silence by definition.
 Any non-stagnant negentropic system (effective information growth r > 1) reaches an informational singularity in finite time, transitioning to silent computational black holes.
-Given today's global data volume (~<!--VALUE:global_data_zb-->181<!--END:global_data_zb--> ZB [7]) and a minimal loss-free growth rate (golden ratio φ ≈ <!--VALUE:phi_value:float3-->1.618<!--END:phi_value-->), the threshold arrives in ≈ <!--VALUE:phi_baseline_years-->192<!--END:phi_baseline_years--> years.
+Given today's global data volume (~181 ZB [7]) and a minimal loss-free growth rate (golden ratio φ ≈ 1.618), the threshold arrives in ≈ 192 years.
 Derived mathematically and verified in Lean4, the proof shows silence as a physical necessity, not extinction.
-Model robust to variations, consistent with JWST observations: No 'young' expanding civilizations visible, as growth phase is brief (~<!--VALUE:growth_phase_duration-->centuries<!--END:growth_phase_duration-->) before silence.
+Model robust to variations, consistent with JWST observations: No 'young' expanding civilizations visible, as growth phase is brief (~centuries) before silence.

 ## Definitions & Scope